A Topological Approach to the Nilpotent Multipliers of a Free Product: Main Results

-if one of the following conditions holds:\\ $(i)$ $G$ and $H$ are two abelian groups with coprime orders.\\ $(ii)$ $G$ and $H$ are two finite groups with $\big(|G|,|H^{ab}|\big)=\big(|G^{ab}|,|H|\big)=1$.\\ $(iii)$ $G$ and $H$ are two finite groups with $(vi)$ $G$ and $H$ are two perfect groups. \end{cor} Note that parts $(i)-(iii)$ of the above corollary are vast generalizations of a result of the second author (see Mashayekhy (2002)).
+if one of the following conditions holds:\\ $(i)$ $G$ and $H$ are two abelian groups with coprime orders.\\ $(ii)$ $G$ and $H$ are two finite groups with $\big(|G|,|H^{ab}|\big)=\big(|G^{ab}|,|H|\big)=1$.\\ $(iii)$ $G$ and $H$ are two finite groups with $(vi)$ $G$ and $H$ are two perfect groups. \end{corollary} Note that parts $(i)-(iii)$ of the above corollary are vast generalizations of a result of the first author (see \cite[Theorem 2.5]{ma}).